 How do you tell when a tooth needs a crown?
-A dental crown is needed when a tooth is badly broken down – either a cusp has broken off, or there are large old fillings or a large portion of tooth decay.
-A filling is used to fill a small portion – a crown when the it has extensive damage.
+A dental crown is needed when a tooth is badly broken down—either a cusp has broken off or is at risk of breaking, or there are large old fillings or a large amount of tooth decay.
+If a small part of the tooth is damaged by decay, a filling will do.
+Larger defects require a crown when the it has extensive damage.
 Our web site has some information to help you decide which type to get.

 What type of crown does your tooth need?

-The least expensive are made of stainless steel.
+The least expensive crowns are made of stainless steel.
 They are usually factory-made and then crimped to fit the tooth.
-This is usually the type of crown that is put on a baby tooth, because, while it doesn’t last as long as a precision-fit one, since it is factory-made rather than custom-made, it is a fraction of the cost.
+This is usually the type of crown that is put on a baby tooth, because, while it doesn’t last as long as a precision-fit one, it is good enough to hold up until the tooth falls out.
+Its ease of placement, since it doesn’t need any laboratory work, make it a fraction of the cost of a precision crown.

 A third basic category is an all-porcelain crown.

 Something a little bit different are porcelain onlays.
-While porcelain onlays cover the chewing surface of the tooth, they don’t go all the way to the gumline as crowns do, so less of the tooth has to be ground away, and there isn’t any chance that they will irritate the gum.
+While porcelain onlays cover all or most of the chewing surface of the tooth, they don’t go all the way to the gumline as crowns do, so less of the tooth has to be ground away, and there isn’t any chance that they will irritate the gum.

 There is also a CEREC crown technology for making one of these restorations by computer.
 A CAD-CAM device mills a block of very tough porcelain while you wait in the chair, meaning that you can get your crown in the same appointment that your tooth is prepared.
 Otherwise, two appointments are required.